What bankers need to know about a government shutdown

-Government shutdowns have almost become part of business-as-usual on Capitol Hill, a symptom of deepening partisan divides that make even must-pass legislation — like funding the federal government — difficult.
-Most on Wall Street assume that political gridlock in Washington will get cleared up eventually, and financial regulatory agencies tend to be funded outside of the Congressional appropriations process, and continue to function normally.
+Shutdowns have almost become part of business-as-usual on Capitol Hill, a symptom of deepening partisan divides that make even must-pass legislation — like funding the federal government — difficult.
+Most on Wall Street assume that political gridlock in Washington will get cleared up eventually, and financial regulatory agencies tend to be funded outside of the congressional appropriations process and continue to function normally.

-But a key program expiring this year — combined with deeply-entrenched lawmakers on both sides of the aisle — could cause more economic pain than prior shutdowns.
+But a key program expiring next year — combined with deeply entrenched lawmakers on both sides of the aisle — could cause more economic pain than prior shutdowns.

-The government shutdown could happen as soon as Sunday.
-Here's what bankers should know about the state of Washington and its effect on the financial industry.
+The government shutdown could happen as soon as Friday at midnight.
+Here's what bankers should know about the state of Washington, D.C., and its effect on the financial industry.

 Flood insurance

-A vital — but often overlooked — flood insurance program is set to lapse, which could make things difficult for would-be homebuyers in flood-prone areas, as well as those who currently hold that insurance.
+A vital — but often overlooked — flood insurance program is set to lapse alongside the government shutdown, which could make things difficult for would-be homebuyers in flood-prone areas, as well as those who currently hold that insurance.

-If there is a lapse, the National Flood Insurance Program cannot sell new or renew flood insurance policies, and existing policies will remain in effect until their expiration date.
-Should the shutdown go on long enough, it's possible that the Federal Emergency Management Agency, or FEMA, would eventually run out of money to cover losses due to floods.
+If there is a lapse, the National Flood Insurance Program cannot sell new or renew flood insurance policies.
+Existing policies will remain in effect until their expiration date.
+Should the shutdown go on long enough, it's possible that the Federal Emergency Management Agency would eventually run out of money to cover losses due to floods.
+Homeland Security Secretary Alejandro Mayorkas warned in October that the agency doesn't have enough funding to make it through hurricane season after back-to-back disasters.

-"Not only would Americans be unable to purchase new NFIP policies during a lapse in authorization, but property owners and renters currently insured by the NFIP would be unable to renew their policies," said Mortgage Bankers Association President & CEO Robert Broeksmit, in a note to members on Monday.
+"Not only would Americans be unable to purchase new NFIP policies during a lapse in authorization, but property owners and renters currently insured by the NFIP would be unable to renew their policies," said Mortgage Bankers Association President and CEO Robert Broeksmit, in a note to members last year when the issue surfaced in the last potential government shutdown crisis.
 "Without access to flood insurance, American families must rely on federal disaster aid, which is severely limited, and property buyers could lose financing or be forced to pay fees to hold interest rates."

 Fannie Mae and Freddie Mac, along with federal regulators, will suspend their flood insurance requirements if the government shuts down, according to the National Association of Realtors.
 It then becomes the purview of lenders to decide whether to make loans in special flood hazard areas.